robert-solomon12/IoT-Home-Automation-Project/README.md

 • Create a New Project with the following details:

-  1. Name: "IoT Smart Home"
+  1. Name: "IoT Smart Smart Lamp"or "blynk-lab1" or give it any name that you prefer.

   2. Choose Raspberry Pi 3 as the board and the type of network connection you use with the RPi (either Wifi or Ethernet).